Aloha Aulani

 • While Aulani says you get it for the “full day,” usage is restricted to between certain hours.
 Last I checked it was 9AM to 6PM, but the hours change with the seasons.
 Note that there are signs with the assigned family’s name on it in front of the cabana much earlier than that and we’ve seen people drop off things in their cabana much earlier than the official start time.

 • Poolside/Beachside dining cast members come around regularly but whatever you order is at your expense.
+There’s also a little call button in cabanas to let a cast member know you’d like to order something.

 Cabanas